Ansari1120/CLI_Typscripit_NodeJs_JavaScript_Based-Dice-Roll-Guess-Game/README.md

-##this is the Source code of Node js and Typescript Based Calculator Runs on the Command line Interface , its package Also published at NPM Marketplace. to run calculator do :
+##this is the Source code of Node js and Typescript/javascript Based Dice ROll guessing game Runs on the Command line Interface , its package Also published at NPM Marketplace. to run calculator do :

 1) npm i type-script-dice-guess-game